tedconf/ember-cli-front-end-builds/README.md

 # ember-cli-front-end-builds

-Easily deploy your Ember CLI app to a [front_end_builds](https://github.com/tedconf/front_end_builds)-enabled Rails backend.
+Easily deploy your Ember CLI app to a [front_end_builds](https://github.com/tedconf/front_end_builds) Rails backend.

-The deploy process involves
+The deploy process involves:

-1. Creating a production build of your ember-cli app
+1. Creating a build of your ember-cli app
 2. Uploading your assets to S3
-3. POST'ing to your Rails backend with info about the new build
+3. Notifying your Rails backend with info about the new build

-> Note: Ideally, once [ember-deploy](https://github.com/LevelbossMike/ember-deploy) implements an adapter pattern, this project could simply become an adapter for that lib.

 ## Installation